Milnor fibre boundary of a non-isolated surface singularity: A geometric representation of and

-\begin{bekezdes} From (\ref{eq:MFIB}) one can read the following plumbing representation for $\partial F$.
+\begin{bekezdes}\labelpar{bek:plumf} From (\ref{eq:MFIB}) one can read the following plumbing representation for $\partial F$.
 In order to understand the geometry behind the statement, let us analyze different constituent parts of $\partial F$.
 Notice that $B_\epsilon^2\cap (f')^{-1}(\partial D_\eta)$ can be identified with the complement of the link of $f'$ in $S^3$.
 Similarly, $B_\epsilon^2\cap (f')^{-1}(\partial D_{\eta'})$ is the same, but with opposite orientation.
 Moreover, they are glued together along their boundaries in a natural way.
+Therefore, the plumbing graph can be constructed as follows.